Is It Safe to Delay Your Period?

 If you are using a phasic pill, you should contact your doctor or pharmacist before attempting to delay your period.
 This is because each pill contains different quantities of hormones, so it may not be appropriate to simply take two packets back to back.

 Most women who take the mini pill will not experience periods.
 Some women may experience “spotting” or irregular bleeds, however, there is no way to tell if you will experience any spotting or irregular bleeding using the mini pill, as this varies depending on the individual.
 Not having a period using the mini pill is normal and nothing to worry about.
-Periods occur when the lining of the womb is shed, but as the pill stops the development of the lining of the womb, so there is nothing to shed.
+Periods occur when the lining of the womb is shed, but as the pill stops the development of the lining of the womb, there is nothing to shed.

 For a majority of women, not having a period is safe.
 When taking norethisterone temporarily to delay your period, the lining of the womb is broken down and expelled from the body shortly after stopping norethisterone.

-Skipping periods using the contraceptive pill is also a safe practice.
+Skipping periods using contraception is also a safe practice.
 Periods are only required for those that wish to get pregnant.
 The lining of the womb thickens in preparation for the fertilised egg.
 The contraceptive pill stops the thickening of the lining of the womb.
 This means that it does not need to be expelled from the body in the form of a period.
 This means that in the case of the mini pill, your period is not “building up inside you”, as the pill stops the lining of the womb from developing.

 It is also important to note that the bleed experienced during the seven day pill free interval when using the combined pill is not a natural period.
 It is the withdrawal of the synthetic hormones in the pill, mimicking a period; so taking two packets back to back temporarily, is safe.